BGCG/project3/README.md

 ### User feedback

-* User is alerted to the number of donations left of a particular blood type - blood donations are grouped based on identifiers
+* User is alerted to the number of donations left of a particular blood type - blood donations are grouped based on identifiers.
 * Additionally, users can see information on units left and expiration dates of blood.

 ![stock_list](/assets/images/stock_list.jpg)